-For this procedure:
+For the purpose of this procedure,

-- "Days" means academic/working days, not calendar days.
-Dates of classes not being in session will not count toward the time line. - "Semester" means fall and spring semester.
-Summer sessions are not considered in the time line.
+- 1. "Days" means academic/working days, not calendar days.
+Dates of classes not being in session will not count toward the timeline. - 2.
+"Semester" means fall and spring semester.
+Summer and winter sessions are not considered in the timeline.